anrl/gini3/README.md

 The package "rxvt" might be needed, if already not available.
 GINI should work on all linux distributions with the required dependencies installed.
-If you have any problems on any distribution and/or release, please e-mail the mailing list at <gini at cs dot mcgill dot ca>.
+If you have any problems on any distribution and/or release, please e-mail the mailing list at gini@cs.mcgill.ca